-This is an exciting time for higher education in northern Vermont and for the Lyndon and Johnson communities, as we open our doors to the first class of NVU students.
+This is an exciting time for higher education in northern Vermont and for the Lyndon and Johnson communities, as we have just completed our first year as NVU.

 Looking out from our two hilltop campuses, I am amazed by the natural beauty that surrounds us every day.
 The details of the views change dramatically with the seasons, but the rolling peaks of the Green and White Mountains that line the horizons at Johnson and Lyndon never fail to take my breath away.

 Our location inspires the work that we do here and keeps us grounded and connected to the communities and people that we serve.
 It is a privilege to work in this setting with dedicated faculty and staff from both campuses as we advance our mission of fostering the intellectual, creative, and personal growth of every student.

 While we look ahead to a strong future as NVU, we also remain committed to remembering and honoring our past.
 From educating graduates who have gone on to be leaders in their communities and professions to contributing to the local and regional economies, our Johnson and Lyndon campuses have been important forces in shaping Vermont, New England, and beyond.
 As NVU, we will strengthen our position as a leader in higher education through high-impact practices and experiential learning and continue to serve our students and communities well into the future.